 Whirlpool (WHR) Gains But Lags Market: What You Should Know

-Heading into today, shares of the maker of Maytag, KitchenAid and other appliances had gained 8.01% over the past month, outpacing the Consumer Discretionary sector's loss of 1.28% and the S&P 500's gain of 1.54% in that time.
+Coming into today, shares of the maker of Maytag, KitchenAid and other appliances had gained 9.5% in the past month.
+In that same time, the Consumer Discretionary sector gained 8.35%, while the S&P 500 gained 7.91%.

 Wall Street will be looking for positivity from Whirlpool as it approaches its next earnings report date.
 This is expected to be July 25, 2022.
-The company is expected to report EPS of $5.63, down 15.21% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $5.38 billion, up 1.09% from the year-ago period.
+The company is expected to report EPS of $5.23, down 21.23% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $5.25 billion, down 1.45% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Whirlpool.
+Investors might also notice recent changes to analyst estimates for Whirlpool.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.01% higher.
-Whirlpool is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 2.29% lower.
+Whirlpool currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Whirlpool has a Forward P/E ratio of 6.41 right now.
+Investors should also note Whirlpool's current valuation metrics, including its Forward P/E ratio of 6.89.
 This represents a discount compared to its industry's average Forward P/E of 11.24.

-Investors should also note that WHR has a PEG ratio of 1.26 right now.
+We can also see that WHR currently has a PEG ratio of 1.35.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-WHR's industry had an average PEG ratio of 4.51 as of yesterday's close.
+The Household Appliances industry currently had an average PEG ratio of 4.84 as of yesterday's close.

 The Household Appliances industry is part of the Consumer Discretionary sector.
-This industry currently has a Zacks Industry Rank of 213, which puts it in the bottom 16% of all 250+ industries.
+This group has a Zacks Industry Rank of 226, putting it in the bottom 11% of all 250+ industries.

 Click to get this free report